 How to Live Stream Islamic Services this Ramadan Using OneStream Live

-In this blog:
+In this Article:

 🕌Why Live Stream Islamic Services?

-Why Use OneStream Live?
+🛩️ Why Use OneStream Live?

-🕋Content Ideas for Live Streaming Islamic Services
+🕋 Content Ideas for Live Streaming Islamic Services

 📿Daily Prayers

-Muslims offer Salah(prayers) five times a day, but not all of them go to the mosque to do so.
-For those at home, such as the housewives, the young and the elderly, and the physically disabled, a live broadcast of the Jammat (congregation) can help them pray along with the community while not being physically present at the mosque.
+Live stream Islamic lectures and services using OneStream Live, ensuring access to essential Islamic services, such as daily prayers.
+Muslims offer Salah (prayers) five times a day, but not all go to the mosque to do so.
+For those at home, such as the housewives, the young and the elderly, and the physically disabled, a live broadcast of the Jammat (congregation) can help them pray along with the community while not being physically present at the mosque, ensuring they partake in Islamic services.

 🤲Congregational Prayers

-Congregational prayers such as the Jummah (Friday prayer) and Eid prayers can be broadcast live to maximize the number of people who can pray together.
-The Khutbah(sermons) that precede these congregational prayers hold a unique value for the Muslim community, and people travel from far-off to attend these sermons in person.
-With live streaming, they will be able to participate in the special prayers with convenience at their homes.
+Congregational prayers, such as the Jummah (Friday prayer) and Eid prayers, can be broadcast live to maximize the number of people who can pray together, including those seeking Islamic funeral services.
+The Khutbah (sermons) that precede these congregational prayers hold unique value for the Muslim community, and people travel from far off to attend these sermons in person.
+With live streaming, they can participate in special prayers conveniently at home.

 🌙Dars, Daura-e-Quran and Daura-e-Tafseer